 Our expert teachers will guide students through the UCAS Application system, writing an effective personal statement, preparing for an admissions interview and the LNAT exam processes.

-Students will focus on and practise the skills necessary in a good law school and law firm interview.
+Students focus on and practise the skills necessary in a good law school and law firm interview.
 They are asked to consider different types of questions they might be asked in interviews, and how best to tackle them.
 They learn how to write a good legal essay and increase their commercial awareness in order to apply for relevant jobs and internships in the legal sector.

 Students are also guided through the process of writing a strong personal statement.
 Over the two weeks they draft their own statement in order to have a first or second draft of their statement ready by the time they leave ORA.